 Red is used to draw attention towards elements and notifications that require critical attention.
 It may also be used to show negative trends, or destructive actions.
 Seeing this color can feel stressful to merchants.
 Use it sparingly.

-It’s important for Shopify to meet all web accessibility standards, including the minimum contrast ratios that the WCAG 2.0 specifies for text and background colors according to their AA level.
+It’s important for Shopify to meet all web accessibility standards.
+Polaris encourages meeting the minimum contrast ratios specified by WCAG 2.1 Level AA for text, icons, other indicators, and background colors.

 Minimal contrast ratio: 4.5